dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 By locking out CPUs who do not support VBS & MBEC from installing Windows 11, they are actively trying to avoid a Windows Vista situation where the performance was worse than desired.

 A note about the 7th generation of Intel Core CPUs, codenamed "Kaby Lake" - its CPUs **do** support VBS and MBEC.
 However, they are still **not** on Microsoft's supported CPU list, and the generation has reached its end of life, and as such manufacturer support for these CPUs is completely halted.
-See "Reliability and support" below for more information.
+See [Reliability and support](#reliability-and-support) below for more information.

 ### Low quality updates, or the complete lack of updates
 At the time of writing, unsupported machines **do** get updates.
 However, there is a 99.9% chance this will change in the future.
 There will be updates that will not be validated for old devices and they can completely brick your system on a regular basis - unsupported CPUs don't exist in Microsoft's eyes anymore. **They may even cut updates completely**[^2].
 And no, not having updates is not "bliss" because you hate automatic updates.
 It is **extremely bad**.